matthewychen/ThetaCore/README.md

 Ecall/Ebreak are treated as program terminations.
 FENCE is treated as FENCE.I for simplicity!

 ### Todo:
-- rudimentary compiler that will translate assembly code into executable binary?
+- assembler that will translate assembly code into .bin?